Nausea: Common Causes and Natural Healing Strategies

 Unlike food allergies, food sensitivities do not result in immediate reactions to food but cause chronic issues when you consume food that you are sensitive to regularly.
 Reactions often occur several days after eating the food.

 Some of the common foods people tend to be sensitive to include gluten, dairy, soy, sugar, wheat, shellfish, fish, peanuts, tree nuts, and corn, however, you may be sensitive to anything else.
-One of the common signs of food sensitivities is nausea and digestive disturbances.
+One of the common signs of food sensitivity is nausea and digestive disturbances.
 To learn more about food sensitivities and how to identify them, I recommend reading this article (1).

 reduce food sensitivities, 7 Ways To Reduce Food Sensitivities